Cyanic76/Hosts/README.md

 ### Get the hosts list running

 Add [this url](https://raw.githubusercontent.com/Cyanic76/Hosts/main/cyanicHosts.txt) to your adblock so it can automatically download and keep it updated.
+Normally, you should update it daily or [subscribe to new releases notifications by mail](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications).

 ### Adding new hosts